anandsof/online/README.md

 The code is under Open Source software license.
 Individuals may use the code without any permission.
 Organizational users need to take the permission to use the software.

 - Source website: [Certexams.com](https://www.certexams.com)
+- View the demo site by logging on to [online.certexams.com](https://online.certexams.com/index.html)
 - Help with editing, check this resource: #### https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax
 <!-- - Provides scrips for conducting online exams. -->